SathishVemala/Basic_Banking_System/README.md

 -  MYSQL

 ### Flow of the website
-Home > View Customer > Select One Customer > Transfer Money > Select Receiver > View Customer
+Home > Contact Us > Customer Details > Transfer Money

 Below are the screenshots of the website